 We will book rooms at the Hayfield Manor Hotel for presenters, checking in on October 6 and checking out on October 9 (unless otherwise discussed).
 These nights will be paid for in advance, so the only cost to you would be incidentals and any additional services you might need.
 If you require additional nights, please let us know, and we will coordinate with the hotel to try to accommodate as best as possible.
 We are holding the workshop on a Monday and Tuesday due to hotel costs being particularly high for Friday and Saturday night stays; we do not have “special rates” if someone wants to stay additional days.

-Cork Airport is directly served from various airports in the United Kingdom, plus Amsterdam, Paris, Munich, and Reykjavik.
-Iceland’s WOW airline connects Cork to various North American destinations via Reykjavik.
+Cork Airport is directly served from various airports in the United Kingdom, plus Amsterdam, Paris, and Munich.
 All major airline hubs abroad are connected to Dublin Airport, from which Cork is reached in about 3 hours by overland shuttle.

-If one flies to either Dublin or Shannon with Aer Lingus, direct form the US, then on the return trip one clears US immigration in Ireland.
+If one flies to either Dublin or Shannon with Aer Lingus or Delta, direct from the US, then on the return trip one clears US immigration in Ireland -- note that this does not apply to other U.S. carriers, as they route through Heathrow.
 KLM / Delta has direct flights from Amsterdam to Cork, but a more flexible schedule between Amsterdam and Dublin.